bsmr-nerves-project/fwtool/README.md

  3. Add commands for checking target compatibility (e.g. compatible MBR offsets)
  4. Add check that destination is unmounted to avoid accidents
  5. Add firmware metadata to the fw archive and helper functions to read it
+ 6. Add command to list the available update types in a .fw file